pinkymaxou/raphmaster-2006/build-instructions/0-Software-Overview.md

 ## Calibration

-Must allows to calibrate the tray to be sure it go on the right location
+Must allows to calibrate the sleigh to be sure it go on the right location

 Required functions:

 - Allow to do homing manually
-- A mode to allow to freely move the tray manually
+- A mode to allow to freely move the sleigh manually
 - Save the coordinate for each bottle slots
 - Save the maximum allowed distance for the train
 - Calibrate pourer